“Yoga teaches you how to listen to your body.” – Mariel Hemingway

 When you take a prenatal yoga class, the instructor is there to reassure you, make you aware of what you’re doing and the benefits of the stretches you are performing.
-Prenatal yoga instructors have the goal of helping expecting mothers manage their pregnancy as much as possible through yoga.
-Furthermore, prenatal yoga classes are specifically for these reasons.
-The goal is to benefit the mother and the baby through the art and science of yoga.
+Prenatal yoga instructors have the goal of helping expecting mothers manage their pregnancy as much as possible through yoga; the goal is to benefit the mother and the baby through the art and science of yoga.

-Thus, you can do yoga when you’re pregnant and it comes with a lot of benefits.
-Whether you’re stressed, relaxed, or just interested in giving it a go, prenatal yoga is probably a good activity to help you see yoga in a different light.
-In fact, you’ll see your pregnancy and your future baby in a different light, a more positive one.
+Thus, you can do yoga when you’re pregnant, and it comes with a lot of valuable benefits.
+Whether you’re stressed, anxious, have cabin fever, or wanting to try something new prenatal yoga is an excellent activity to help you see yoga and overall exercise in a different light.
+You’ll see your pregnancy and your future baby in a different light, a more positive one.

 So are you ready to give it a try?

-For those interested in yoga as a form of exercise, consider looking for tutors or instructors on Superprof.
-You can find yoga tutors and instructors offering one-to-one tutorials, online tutorials, and group tutorials.
+For those interested in yoga as a form of exercise, consider looking for tutors or instructors on Superprof; you can find highly qualified yoga instructors offering one-to-one tutorials, online tutorials, and group tutorials.

-While one-to-one tutorials are usually the most effective when starting to learn more about yoga, online sessions via webcam tend to be cheaper as the instructor will have fewer expenses.
-Of course, with pregnancy yoga, it is essential to mention that online tutors aren't really advised as they can't physically correct you if you're doing a pose incorrectly.
+While one-to-one sessions at a yoga studio are usually the most effective when starting to learn more about yoga, online sessions via webcam tend to be cheaper as the instructor will have fewer expenses.
+Of course, with pregnancy yoga, it is essential to mention that online tutors aren't advised as they can't physically correct you if you're doing a pose incorrectly.

 If these two options are too expensive, consider attending prenatal yoga classes in groups with other expecting mothers.
-Group classes are win-win for the instructor and the students since this allows the tutors to earn more per hour but charge each individual student a discount.
+Group classes are win-win for the instructor and the students since this allows the tutors to earn more per hour but charge each student a lower price.

 With free tuition for the first hour being offered by many instructors, you can try out a few different yoga instructors before deciding on the one with who you want to continue exercising.
 Having a baby is a lifelong commitment, not choosing a prenatal yoga tutor!